fxzxmic/Busybox-for-AlpineLinux-on-WSL-Version-1/README.md

 1. Download the Busybox source code from [here](https://www.busybox.net/downloads/) (note the version).

 2. Patch the source code with [official patches](https://git.alpinelinux.org/aports/tree/main/busybox) from Alpine Linux.
+(There is a [patch script](patches/patch-dl.sh) `patches/patch-dl.sh` available, but please note that it should not be executed directly.
+It is recommended to manually execute after understanding each step of the operation.)

-3. Install dependencies in the `dep.list` on an Alpine Linux system.
+3. Install dependencies in the `dep.list` on an Alpine Linux OS.

 4. Place the configuration file `.config` corresponding to the branch of Busybox version in the source code root directory.